Other local government areas in the Great Southern:

 WX9340 H.P.
 (Pat) Bennett – Gnowangerup

 Born Albany 10 Jul 1914 to Albert and Margaret Bennett.
 Bennett enlisted AIF 30 Oct 1940 and later joined 2/4th Battalion HQ as a Driver.
 Pat left Singapore with ‘E’ Force Borneo.
-He died Sandakan, Borneo 15.2.1945 aged 39 years.
+He died on the First March Sandakan to Ranau 15.2.1945, 5 miles west of Marimgan (Murikan) east of Tampias aged 30 years.
+The Japanese wrote he died of heart paralysis.

 WX9348 Colin L Heppell – Gnowangerup